-In his talk, Dr. Mathias Prokop from Radboud University Nijmegen Medical Center in the Netherlands surveyed the technologies that are currently being deployed, from commercial conebeam CT technologies to prototype UHR detector scanners with smaller detector elements and investigative photon-counting CT scanners.
+In his talk, Dr. Mathias Prokop, PhD, from Radboud University Nijmegen Medical Center in the Netherlands surveyed the technologies that are currently being deployed, from commercial conebeam CT technologies to prototype UHR detector scanners with smaller detector elements and investigative photon-counting CT scanners.

 Prokop, a professor of radiology at Radboud University, also looked at a number of clinical applications that seem like a good fit for UHR CT, from high-resolution lung and inner ear images to CT angiography of the coronaries and brain.

 "Ultrahigh-resolution imaging is something we have dreamed of for a long time, and with the advent of conebeam CT, our clinical colleagues have seen ultrahigh-resolution arrive, especially in dental imaging and the extremities," Prokop said.
 "But the question is, can we do that with standard CT?"

 Along with the strengths of UHR scanning come a few drawbacks, he said.
 Take conebeam CT, which brings higher resolution to some applications, but suffers from fewer projections than standard CT and comes with lower detector efficiency, leading to high levels of electronic noise.
 Conventional CT scanners should be able to do a better job with higher resolution and fewer artifacts than conebeam.

 CT resolution depends on the number of unique rays the scanner is sending through the patient, Prokop explained.
 The number of unique rays depends on the number of detector elements and their thickness.